brightsoftdev/photo-picker-plus/iOS/tutorial/README.md

 Create The UI
 -------------
 Open viewController.xib and add an UIImageView covering most of the view and a UIButton below it.
 Hook the UIImageView up to the imageView object and hook up the pickPhotoSelected method to the touchUpInside event of the button.
-You can also title the button whatever you want.
-I called mine pick photo.
-You also probably want to set the mode for the UIImageView to aspectFit.
+You do this by right clicking on the file's owner and dragging from the circle for the outlet or action that you want to it's corresponding object either in the object's list or in the view itself.
+You can set the title for the button whatever you want by selecting it then changing it's title in the attribute inspector on the right side of the screen.
+I called mine Pick Photo.
+You also probably want to set the mode for the UIImageView to aspectFit which is accessed from the attribute inspector for the UIImageView.

 ![image8](https://github.com/chute/photo-picker-plus/raw/master/iOS/tutorial/screenshots/8.png)

 Conclusion
 ----------
 You should have a fully working app now that allows you to take a photo, pick an image from the device, or pick an image from a variety of online sources.
 Due to the picker accessing the ALAssets it will present the user with a dialog asking if they want to allow location services.
-This is due to ALAssets having location data associated with the images.
-If the user declines then the picker will not allow them to choose images on the device.
+This is because ALAssets have location data associated with the images.
+If the user declines then the picker will not allow them to choose images that are on the device however all other sources should still work.